Sistering Indigenous and Western Science program

 Core values of this program

 Equal representation and reconciliation are at the core of the SINEWS program, where traditional Indigenous knowledge will be braided with western science.
-The research projects will be proposed and developed by pairs of women and be relevant to Indigenous interests and to the NRCan mandate.
+The research projects will be proposed and developed by pairs of women and be relevant to Indigenous interests and supportable under the NRCan mandate.